Looooopy/developer-images/README.md

     developer-images>
     ./run tmux

-> Run tmux specific version and bypass start of tmux ans just login to shell
+> Run tmux specific version and bypass start of tmux and just login to shell

     developer-images>
     ./run tmux specific sh

+### Build

+Syntax:

+    developer-images>
+    ./build [latest or specific] [base, tmux and/or nvim]

+Sample:

+> Build all images versions

+    developer-images>
+    ./build

+> Build tmux and nvim latest and not base image (it still need to be prsent)

+    developer-images>
+    ./build latest tmux nvim

+> Build base and tmux latest

+    developer-images>
+    ./build latest base tmux

 ### docker-compose instead of script